vivek9142/TypeScript_CrashCourse/README.md

 This repository contains the TypeScript crash Course.Find below the Links of all Sections explained chronologically.

 1. [01-Basics](https://github.com/vivek9142/TypeScript_CrashCourse/tree/main/01-Basics "TS Basics")
-   Description - contains TS Basics concepts containing types and how to use them.
+   <br/> **Description** - contains TS Basics concepts containing types and how to use them.
 Do open to know What this section is comprising of !

    <details>
            <summary>Read More</summary>
            <ol>